videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Using Virtual Background

-To use the virtual background processor, you will be first initializing it, then you will start processing a stream and finally pass the processed video stream to the VideoSDK.
+Utilize the processor by first initializing it, then start processing a stream, and finally, pass the processed video stream to VideoSDK.

 #### Initializing

-First thing to do is initialize the virtual background processor if its not already ready.
+The first step is to initialize the virtual background processor if it's not already prepared.

 ```js
 // Import package